 Taking it a step further, inform not just prospective references but your broader network when you’re targeting a job that is especially interesting.
 Consider using LinkedIn as a way to identify people in your network who work at your target company who might provide you with useful information or see that your resume gets to the appropriate people in the first place.

-Our successful job seeker urged people to take the time to dream about the job you would really like and search for opportunities that fit your dream.
+Our successful job seeker urged people to take the time to dream about the job you would really like and search for opportunities that match your dream job.
 Know that you have the skills – the work skills and the job search skills – to make it happen.

 About the author…

 Wendy Gelberg is a Career Navigator at JVS CareerSolution in Boston and author of The Successful Introvert: How to Enhance Your Job Search and Advance Your Career.
 She is a certified career coach and resume writer whose expertise is in helping people who are uncomfortable “tooting their own horn.”
 Wendy writes resumes, gives workshops, coaches individuals, and writes articles and blogs on all aspects of the job search process.
 Samples of her resumes and career advice appear in over 20 books.
 Wendy has been a career coach and resume writer for over 15 years.
 She has been an introvert her whole life.
 Contact Wendy at [email protected]